 Finally, regardless of the shipping carrier you use, if your parcels are of a high monetary value, make sure to insure them.
-This way you can submit a claim and be reimbursed the value of a damaged parcel.
+This way you can submit a claim and be reimbursed for the value of a damaged parcel.

-4. WISMO Issues
+4. WISMO Calls

 Customers expect to be kept in-the-know of the whereabouts of their parcels as they eagerly await their delivery.
 When they are unable to see regular shipping event updates on the shipping carrier’s tracking page, they feel aggrieved and helpless.

 As we mentioned earlier, To the modern consumer, it feels unnatural NOT to receive real-time updates on the status of their packages which in turn forces them to bombard your support teams with WISMO calls to alleviate their anxiety.

 You can also drastically reduce delivery related customer inquiries (WISMO Calls) with self-service order tracking pages that provide them with all the details that they’re looking for.

 Lackluster customer support can be quite damaging to the reputation of your brand, especially in the holiday season.

 55% of customers have backed off from shopping because of business’ poor customer service.

 Even the other four issues can be contained with proper customer support but the lack of an effective support team can cause even existing customers to shun your brand.